ferrocene/ferrocene/ferrocene/doc/core-certification/src/norm-mapping.rst

 13a
 """

-N/A; libcore is a library.
+N/A; core is a library.

 Table A.3
 ~~~~~~~~~